 A local lad

-In his free time, Mike is kept busy with his wife Lucy and two children.
+In his free time, Mike is kept busy with his wife Lucy and three children.
 Otherwise, when he is not with his dog, Chilli, down by the River Orwell, he can be found coaching rugby at Ipswich Rugby Club where he has been a member since he was seven.

 Mike loves Suffolk and all its quirky and diverse ways and thinks the county is the best kept secret in the UK.